 All that, and still land your job at a major airline, sooner.
 And oh, here is the fine print: some of you will fall in love with Airshare and abandon those airline aspirations altogether — like I did.

 Remember life is short.
 We all spend an enormous amount of time at work.
 Some rough math yields about 35% of your waking hours are spent working!
 It’s healthy to have goals but make sure that your happiness doesn’t hinge solely on the completion of your goals.
 Find joy in the journey!
 Don’t focus on “if only” statements — if only I made ‘x’ amount of money, occupied the left seat, or flew that aircraft then I would be happy.
-Find a career path you enjoy and one that will provide meaning in your life.
+Find a pilot career path you enjoy and one that will provide meaning in your life.
 I know I did and I’ve never looked back.